fjxmlzn/InfoGAN-CR/README.md

 ---
 This repo contains the codes for generating datasets and reproducing results in paper.
 The codes were tested under Python 2.7.5, TensorFlow 1.4.0.

+## Metrics
+This repo contains our implementation of [FactorVAE metric](https://arxiv.org/abs/1802.05983), [BetaVAE metric](https://openreview.net/forum?id=Sy2fzU9gl), [SAP](https://arxiv.org/abs/1711.00848), [MIG](https://arxiv.org/abs/1802.04942), [Explicitness](https://arxiv.org/abs/1802.05312), [Modularity](https://arxiv.org/abs/1802.05312), [DCI](https://openreview.net/forum?id=By-7dz-AZ&noteId=By-7dz-AZ), and [dHSIC](http://papers.nips.cc/paper/7850-information-constraints-on-auto-encoding-variational-bayes).
+It also includes Inception Score, mode KL, and classifier confidence for dSprites discussed in our paper.
+The metrics are implemented in `metric.py`.
+You can choose to calculate any set of metrics during training for plotting the training curve, or calculate them only on the final trained model to save time.
+See below for the examples.

 ## Preparing datasets

 ### 3D Teapot